Great Farm-to-Table Restaurants in Albuquerque

-Julia Mandeville of Hardwood Art Center said this of Campo at Los Poblanos: "Take a field trip up to Los Poblanos for dinner on the patio at Campo.
+Julia Mandeville of Harwood Art Center said this of Campo at Los Poblanos: "Take a field trip up to Los Poblanos for dinner on the patio at Campo.
 Campo does this incredible, farm fresh food.
 It's really innovative cooking in one of the most beautiful locations ever, on this lavender farm in the North Valley."

-Julia Mandeville is the Chief Programs Officer at the Hardwood Art Center.
+Julia Mandeville is the Chief Programs Officer at the Harwood Art Center.
 “We always have a debate about where to go for breakfast, and it would be tight between The Grove, El Patio and Duran Central Pharmacy.
 The Grove might win because they have really delicious food!"

 Downtown Growers' Market

 Jason and Lauren Greene serve up lunch, brunch and breakfast as owners of The Grove.
 Said Lauren of the Downtown Growers' Market, "I would definitely include the Downtown Growers' Market as part of my favorite day in Albuquerque.
 It's an unbelievable farmer's market that's just a few minutes away from us at The Grove.
 It's in Downtown, and we're so lucky to have this amazing local food community in Albuquerque.
 There are just so many really cool food artisans and farmers!"